hdm-master/iot-reference-client/README.md

     pipenv install

 ### Authentication
-Since v3 authentication is no longer handled by a api-key but with a bearer access token.
-The valid access token needs to assigned to the environment variable ``auth_token``.
-Please check the relevant env.* file.
-You can set the concrete value there.
-As a result the declaration should look like this :
-``auth_token=aaaa.bbbb.cccc``
+The class Zaikio Manager will connect you with the directory and will utilize the "device auth flow" to establish a OAuth connection with the relevant provisioning service to provide a valid access token

 ### Run the demo
 Make sure to set environment variables before you start the demo.
-You will have a env.* file for each environment (dev, stg and prd) We will use our virtual environment (pipenv) to set the environment variables.
+You will have a env.* file for each environment (test and live) We will use our virtual environment (pipenv) to set the environment variables.

 Mac / Linux user:

     cd {PROJECT_ROOT}
-    export PIPENV_DOTENV_LOCATION=./env.{prefered_environment*}
+    export PIPENV_DOTENV_LOCATION=./env.test

 Windows user:

     cd {PROJECT_ROOT}
-    set PIPENV_DOTENV_LOCATION=.\env.{prefered_environment*}
+    set PIPENV_DOTENV_LOCATION=.\env.test

 Then start the virtual environment with